chaserobertson/misc/README.md

 # Miscellaneous

-Old random things that I'd prefer to have GH keep around for me.
+Random things that I'd prefer to have GH keep around for me.